santtuniskanen/dotfiles/README.md

 # Dotfiles

-This repository holds dotfiles that are used to customize most of the terminal utilities I use.
+This repository holds configuration files for various command line utilities I use on all of my UNIX-based systems.